edward-mike/stirling-bot/README.md

     ```bash
     streamlit run main.py
     ```
-6. Copy and paste the Local URL: http://localhost:8501 on your browser
+6. Copy and paste the local URL http://localhost:8501 into your browser

 ## Screenshots